johnbwoodruff/digitalocean-js/README.md

 JavaScript library for the DigitalOcean API.
 For use in Node or the browser.

+## Goals

+This library was built with a few goals in mind:

+- [x] Be able to use in a Node or Browser environment with no difference in usage.
+- [x] Use Promises instead of callbacks so clients can make use of `async`/`await`.
+- [x] Be built in TypeScript so consumers of the library can benefit from excellent intellisense with the TypeScript definitions.
+- [x] Provide solid documentation including examples for usage.

 ## Usage

 To use the library, install from the npm repository.